ARMmbed/ref-wem-doc/wem_demo.md

 9. After install finishes, board will restart with LCD shows the latest "Version".
 10. Make sure the device is registered with fota-portal
     * http://ec2-34-229-249-172.compute-1.amazonaws.com/admin/livedevice/mbedcloudaccount/
-    * Log into the site with - login: production  password: halarges
+    * Log into the site with - login: (contact the RED team for this)  password: (contact the RED team for this)
     * Registering your mbed cloud account API key generates a request to the mbed cloud portal to set your account's notification webhook to point to the Fota Portal webhook handler.
     * Mbed cloud account API keys can be created in your mbed cloud portal here:
         * https://portal.us-east-1.mbedcloud.com/access/keys